S-E-Team-3-Proton/Team-3-Photon/README.md

 - Interactive UI with a team selection system
 - Gradient backgrounds and button-based navigation
 - Error handling for database operations

-## Notes
-- Ensure PostgreSQL is running before launching the game.
-- The `logo.jpg` file must be present in the same directory as `main.py` for the splash screen to work.